First Woman Dean of Law (Egypt)

 On a personal level, her husband is a professor in the Medicine Faculty, Zagazig University.
 He supports her throughout her career and pushed her to apply for the dean position.
 When she was hesitant, he said “just apply and think later.”
 She balances prudently between her professional and personal life.
 She has one sister professor in the engineering school and one brother who studied science and then studied law.
 She is raising her children on many values including equality, saying “you have to earn your superiority, being privileged or getting the position depends on being more qualified.
 Life is not a race or a competition between men and women.
 It is about integrating each other and growing, while working and learning.”

-El-Razaz’s appointment inspires a lot of female law students and graduates and every Egyptian women who are still encountered by “No, no woman has ever held this position” and breaks a stereotype that women cannot fit in high positions.
+El-Razaz’s appointment inspires a lot of female law students and graduates and every Egyptian woman who is still encountered by “No, no woman has ever held this position” and breaks the stereotype that women cannot fit in high positions.
 She is a notable woman; we have much to learn from her life and work.
-Fatma El-Razaz’s contributions, commitment to the legal community, attainment of gender equality and promoting the development and participation of women in law makes her an excellent pioneer for Egyptian women generally and for women in law specifically.
+Fatma El-Razaz’s contributions, commitment to the legal community, attainment of gender equality, and promotion of the development and participation of women in law make her an excellent pioneer for Egyptian women generally and for women in law specifically.